 FROM THE GLASS UP

-Hunting down these pieces gives you the chance to not only beautify your cocktail, but add some individuality to your collection.
+Hunting down these pieces gives you the chance to not only beautify your cocktail but also to add some individuality to your collection.
 Best yet, you can add just one or two at a time, building an eclectic collection that represents you, rather than being saddled with a 12-piece set when all you really wanted was a couple of coupes.

 ICE, ICE, BABY